Amy Leach (theatre director)

 Amy Leach (born 14 April 1981) is a British theatre director.

+Amy is Deputy Artistic Director of Leeds Playhouse and a passionate advocate for and champion of creatively accessible theatre.

 Early life and career

 Amy Leach grew up in Darwen, Lancashire and attended the youth theatre at the Bolton Octagon Theatre.
 On graduating from Durham University, she co-founded the award winning theatre company for young people, en masse, with playwright and composer Oliver Birch. en masse toured nationally and internationally between 2003 & 2011.

 For en masse, she directed and produced UK tours of Spaceship ’87, The Echo Chamber (Fringe First Winner 2003), The Ignatius Trail (Fringe First Winner 2004), The Shelter, The Iceberg and We All Fall Down, as well as directing The Wonderful Wizard of Oz in co-production with the Dukes Theatre, Lancaster.

 Career

-Leach is Associate Director of the Leeds Playhouse, where she led on the programming and ensemble company for the Pop-Up Season 2018–19.

-In early 2020, Amy will direct a brand new adaptation of Oliver Twist by Bryony Lavery for Leeds Playhouse and Ramps on the Moon.
-This production will feature and integrated company of D/deaf and disabled artists, feature integrated creative sign language, audio description and captioning at all performances, and tour to five venues across the UK.
+Amy is a passionate advocate for and champion of creatively accessible theatre.

+Her directing credits include The Olivier Award Nominated production of Animal Farm (2025), Mr Snow, Lord of the Flies, Macbeth, Don't You Know It's Going To Be Alright, There Are No Beginnings, Hamlet, A Christmas Carol, Road, Talking Heads, Queen of Chapeltown, Romeo & Juliet, Kes & The Night Before Christmas for Leeds Playhouse (formerly West Yorkshire Playhouse); Oliver Twist for Leeds Playhouse and Ramps on the Moon which can currently be viewed on NT at Home; A Christmas Carol for Hull Truck and Hull City of Culture;